dcunited001/dcunited001.github.io/_drafts/2018-07-19-an-ontological-dilineation-of-governance-by-social-physics.md

 ![Mr. Glass and Bruce Willis from Unbreakable]

-- consensus on policy, operations and interface (w/ public, governed, etc) q
+- consensus on policy, operations & interface (w public, governed, etc)
 - summarizing many of my philosophical ideas in one word that addresses and balances metamodernism: finalism